cristianCeamatu/assist-pomodoro/README.md

-# This is a Pomodoro clock web app built in few hours
+# This is a Pomodoro clock web app built in 8 hours

 ![screenshot]()
 - The web app is mobile responsive.